realpratz/LiTE/README.md

 # LiTE

-Automating LAN related utilities one step at a time
+Automating LAN related utilities one step at a time. (**It's still WIP, it's not just for LAN autologin**)

 ## Requirements